ZocoLini/cuqdyn-c/README.md

 }
 ```

-After you establish an identifier in the match, at the bottom of the file, them model can be
+After you establish an identifier in the match at the bottom of the file, the model can be
 used indicating the identifier in the XML config file like this:

   ```xml